GonzalezG97/homework-wk10-readme/README.md

 ## Installation

-YOu first must install Node.js.
+You first must install Node.js.
 Then you must install inquirer.

 ## Usage